socialstar-co/tech-assessment/README.md

-# SocialStar Technical Assessment
+# Socialstar Technical Assessment

-Welcome to the SocialStar technical assessment!
+Welcome to the Socialstar technical assessment!
 This is a basic tech check to ensure you can work with our EmberJS-based technology stack.
 Please follow the steps below carefully.

 ## Prerequisites